oletizi/avi-docs/src/site/docs/16.3/password-recovery/index.md

 ### <a href="img/MyAccount.png"><img class=" wp-image-13114 alignright" src="img/MyAccount.png" alt="MyAccount" width="366" height="321"></a>Reset a Known Password

 To reset a password that is known for a local user or admin account, first log into the account.
 Select the username in the top-right corner of the GUI and navigate to My Account.
 Enter the old password followed by the new password.
-&gt; Note:  An administrator may change other users' passwords via the User account page, but may only change their own password via the page.
+> Note:  An administrator may change other users' passwords via the User account page, but may only change their own password via the page.

 ### Local User Password Recovery